jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 128 Recovery of debt where agency is Ministry
-For the purpose of section 74(3), 94(2), or 127(2), if the agency is the Ministry,— (a) the agency must treat the debt as if it were a debt due to the Crown under section 85A of the Social Security Act 1964, with any necessary modification; and
+For the purpose of section 74(3), 94(2), or 127(2), if the agency is the Ministry,— (a) the agency must treat the debt as if it were a debt due to the Crown under regulations made under section 444 of the Social Security Act 2018, with any necessary modification; and
   (b) to avoid doubt, the agency may recover that debt in accordance with that Act from any tenant or former tenant of social housing.

 **Allocation of social housing**